NEU-Libraries/drs-toolkit-wp-plugin/README.md

 2. Log in to new Wordpress site as admin user

-3. Install Quest theme (go to /wp-admin/theme-install.php and search for quest then click install)
+3. Install Ceres theme (go to /wp-admin/theme-install.php and search for Ceres then click install)

 4. SSH into correct directory on server and git clone this repo into wp-content/plugins